 This section is updated and written by organizers from Protect Geprags Park.
+Please consider a donation to help this grassroots group pay legal fees associated with this volunteer work that is crucial to stopping the pipeline!

 For over five years, Vermonters have fought a fracked gas pipeline that will threaten landowners, increase rates for customers, and release methane into the atmosphere.
 It will also lock Vermont into fossil fuel use for the foreseeable future–the pipeline isn’t a bridge to a liveable future; it’s a gangplank to climate catastrophe.
 Fracking is so destructive and morally reprehensible that it has been banned in Vermont, so how can we support bringing in fracked gas from outside Vermont?